-- Affordable solutions for your creativity needs
+- Affordable solutions for your creative needs

 Any of the above slogans or tagline make it clear that your company provides graphic design services for your website visitors.

 If you don’t tell your website visitors exactly what you want them to do when they land on your site, they won’t do it.
-A call-to-action can be an image or text that gives your visitor a clear path to take specific action.
+A call-to-action can be an image or text that gives your visitor a clear path to take a specific action.
 Examples of calls-to-action are: